Artist's Statement

 Williams’ paintings have captured the imagination of viewers and collectors throughout Canada, the U. S. and Europe.
 Her work has been featured in solo shows throughout British Columbia and in Alberta for three years at the International Calgary Stampede and five years at the Spruce Meadows-Masters International Show.

-- Previous Galleries in the last 8 years in Alberta and British Columbia include:
+• Previous Galleries in Alberta and British Columbia include: